jjiantong/FastPGM/docs/Functions/Netowrk.md

 Reloaded version.

 ## vector<int> GenTopoOrd()
 Generate the topological order of the network.
+If the network is a conditional Gaussian network, then in the generated topological ordering, all discrete variables should occur before any continuous variables.
+(In conditional gaussian network, discrete variables must not have continuous parents)

 Input: none